Results from CDE’s 2018 School Redesign Request for Information (RFI)

 Pathway Guidance Documents

-The Pathways Early Action Grant is intended to incentivize Local Educational Agencies (LEAs) and schools nearing the end of the Accountability Clock to explore pathway options, take thoughtful action, and increase readiness for discussions with the State Board of Education.
+The Accountability Pathways Planning grant is intended to support Local Educational Agencies (LEAs) and schools nearing the end of the Accountability Clock to explore pathway options, take thoughtful action, and increase readiness for discussions with the State Board of Education.
+The Accountability Pathways Planning grant is now part of the ESSA Application for School Improvement (EASI).

 - South Conejos School District